softwarefactory-project/DLRN/doc/source/graphql.rst

 - status: limit the results to the commits with the specified status.
 - offset: return the results after the specified entry.
 - limit: return a maximum amount of commits (100 by default, cannot be higher than 100).
+- commitHash: limit the results to the commits containing the specified commit hash.
+- distroHash: limit the results to the commits containing the specified distro hash.
+- extendedHash: limit the results to the commits containing the specified extended hash.
+  In this case, extendedHash can contain wildcards in SQL format, so setting extendedHash to "foo%" in the query will return all commits with an extended hash that starts by "foo".

 * civote